-Chimineas are those charming, hand-decorated terracotta outdoor fireplaces you see for sale at marketplaces and tourist sites in Mexico and western states like California and Arizona.
-While some people use their chimeneas as accent pieces or as garden art on the patio for that rustic or Southwestern look, a chiminea can be a functional fire feature in your outdoor room.
-They've been around for hundreds of years and not just as a decorative fashion statement.
+Chimineas are those charming, hand-decorated terracotta outdoor fireplaces you see for sale at patio stores, marketplaces, and tourist sites in Mexico and western states like California and Arizona.
+While some people use chimeneas as garden art on patios for an authentic rustic or Southwestern look, chimineas can be functional fire features in outdoor rooms.
+They've been around for hundreds of years and are not just decorative accent pieces.

 Unlike a wider, more open fire pit, a chiminea is contained.
-Aromatic woods like cedar, hickory, mesquite or pinon wood are popular choices for the chimenea, which will blow smoke up and out.
+Aromatic woods like cedar, hickory, mesquite or pinon wood are popular choices, which will blow smoke up and out.
 After igniting, chimeneas can reach full burn in 15 minutes, giving off a great deal of heat.
 The fire can be controlled like any wood-burning outdoor fire pit or fireplace.

 What to Look For Before You Buy

 Don't get carried away by those lively painted flowers and Spanish motifs decorating that chimenea you've been eyeing online.
-Before you invest in a chimenea, do some research and know where it will be located on your property.
+Before investing in a chimenea, do some research and know where it will be located on your property.
 Also, consider the following:

 - Overall shape and design.
 Is it crooked or misshapen?
 Is the funnel/chimney too thick or thin?